The “Eye” of Happiness

 What is Happiness?

 This question has kept people curious for centuries, and now science too has started participating in the debate.
 The COVID-19 pandemic has turned the tables for every individual walking this earth.
-The pandemic and a gradual rise in the ratio of unhappiness among the people have made researchers and scientists find answers in science.
+The pandemic and a gradual rise in the ratio of unhappiness among people have made researchers and scientists find answers in science.

 According to research, happiness is a balance of how content you are with your life (for example, finding significance in your work) and how good you feel daily.
 Both of them are rather stable—that is, our lives vary and our moods fluctuate, but our overall happiness is mostly controlled by genetics.
 The good news is that this can be alleviated with constant effort.